Bushra Bibi: Imprisonment

 On 25 April 2024, Mashal Yousafzai, a spokesperson for Bushra Bibi had claimed that Bibi was poisoned in prison and faced medical negligence after two-to-three drops of "toilet cleaner" were dropped in her meal on 24 February.
 Yousafzai had also claimed that an endoscopy revealed ulceration and inflammation in Bibi's stomach but authorities barred her from getting a blood test done.

-She was granted bail on 23 October 2024 and was released the next day.
+She was granted bail on 23 October 2024 and was released on next day.

 In January 2025, Bushra Bibi was arrested again.

-In July 2025, former Pakistani Prime Minister Imran Khan alleged that his wife, Bushra Bibi, was facing inhumane treatment in prison, including the suspension of all basic human and legal rights.
+In July 2025, former Prime Minister Imran Khan alleged that his wife, Bushra Bibi, was facing inhumane treatment in prison, including the suspension of all basic human and legal rights.
 He claimed that this treatment was being carried out on the orders of Army Chief Asim Munir, whom he accused of holding a personal grudge against her.
 Khan stated that Bushra Bibi was being targeted as a means to emotionally pressure him.
 Later, in his September 2025 letter to Chief Justice of Pakistan Yahya Afridi, he reiterated that she was subjected to "inhuman and degrading treatment," claiming she had been denied access to medical care, books, and television.
 Khan also argued that, according to rulings by superior courts, female prisoners are entitled to leniency through bail as a matter of right, but asserted that this principle had been suspended in her case.

+In March 2026, Imran Khan, in a message relayed by his son Kasim Khan following a phone call, again alleged that Bushra Bibi was being subjected to inhumane treatment in prison.
+He claimed that she was being kept in 24 hour isolation, with only 30 minutes of weekly contact with him, which was often denied.
+He also criticised the judiciary for allowing such treatment saying "they have sold their souls for their paid personal privileges".